CODynG-StAndrews/.github/profile/README.md

 # Welcome!
-This is the organization page for the Climate and Ocean Dynamics Group based at the University of St. Andrews.
+This is the organization page for the Climate and Ocean Dynamics research lab based at the University of St. Andrews.